devcontainers/spec/proposals/features-library.md

 # Goal

-Provide a generic and efficient way to share code between Features.
+Provide a generic and simple way to share code between Features.

-# Proposal
+# Proposals

+## [Proposal A] Add: `include` property to `devcontainer-feature.json`

 Add an `include` property to the `devcontainer-feature.json`.
 This will be honored during the Feature [packaging stage](https://containers.dev/implementors/features-distribution/#packaging).

 The contents of the provided relative path is copied into the packaged Feature archive.
-The packaging stage already has a concept of a "root" directory (likely the git root of the directory, containing a `src` and `test` folder), so the `include` property can be relative to that directory.
+Files or directories are recursively copied into the archive following the same directory structure as in the source code.

 The relative path must not escape the root directory - if this is attempted, the packaging stage will fail.

 Property | Type | Description
 --- | --- | ---
-`include` | `string[]` | An array of relative paths to package with the Feature.
-Paths are relative to root directory when packaging (often the git root directory).
+`include` | `string[]` | An array of paths relative to the directory containing this `devcontainer-feature.json`.
 If the element is a folder, it is copied recursively.
 Must be prefixed with `.` to indicate the provided string is relative path.

 ## Example